wso2/docs-ei/en/micro-integrator/docs/references/mediators/aggregate-Mediator.md

 </tr>
 <tr class="odd">
 <td><strong>Completion Min-messages</strong></td>
 <td>Minimum number of messages required for the aggregation to complete.
 When the time duration entered in the <strong>Completion Timeout</strong> field is elapsed, the aggregation will be completed even if the number of minimum response messages specified has not been received.
-If no value is entered in the <strong>Completion Timeout</strong> <strong></strong> field, the aggregation will not be completed until the number of response messages entered in the <strong>Completion Min-messages</strong> field is received.</td>
+If no value is entered in the <strong>Completion Timeout</strong> field, the aggregation will not be completed until the number of response messages entered in the <strong>Completion Min-messages</strong> field is received.</td>
 </tr>
 <tr class="even">
 <td><strong>Correlation Expression</strong></td>
 <td><div class="content-wrapper">
 <p>This is an XPath expression which provides the basis on which response messages should be selected for aggregation.
 This is done by specifying a set of elements for which the messages selected should have matching values.
 A specific aggregation condition is set via the <strong>Aggregation Expression</strong> field.</p>
-!!! tip
     <p>You can click <strong>NameSpaces</strong> to add namespaces if you are providing an expression.
 Then the <strong>Namespace Editor</strong> panel would appear where you can provide any number of namespace prefixes and URLs used in the XPath expression.</p>
 </div></td>
 </tr>
 <tr class="odd">